dojo/dojo.io/site/source/tutorials/007_theming/index.md

 # Theming

 ## Overview
 This tutorial will extend on previous tutorials where we created the basic biz-e-corp application.
 In this tutorial, we will adapt the app to allow it to be themed, then write a theme and apply it to our application.
-This will be done using the powerful theming system that is included in the Dojo 2 widget system.
+This will be done using the built-in theming system that is included in Dojo 2.

 ## Prerequisites
 You can [download](../assets/007_theming-initial.zip) the demo project and run `npm install` to get started.